mosnyik/StacksNFTAuctionPlace/README.md

 contract_id = 'SP2PABAF9FTAJYNFZH93XENAJ8FVY99RRM50D2JG9.nft-trait'
 `
 to our Clarinet.toml file.
-Next we would define constants for our project.
+Next, we would define constants for our project.
 Let's start with,

 ```Clarity!